subvisual/subvisual-puppet/README.md

 * path to the hiera data

 The script will upload both files to the server and apply the puppet manifest.

-# Puppet module

-The module contains common patterns to be used in puppet manifests accross different web applications.
-It is available on [puppet forge](https://forge.puppetlabs.com/groupbuddies/gb)